opensourcehacker/sevabot/docs/source/ubuntu.rst

     It is important to add one Skype buddy for your Sevabot instance in this point, so don't forget to do this step.

-Nowm, in Sevabot go to Skype's settings and set the following
+Now, in Sevabot go to Skype's settings and set the following:

 - No chat history